KhiryDixonManning/atlas-web_front_end/README.md

-ill be learning about html basics in this project
+ill be learning about html basics and advanced things in this project